AABoyles/LessWrong-Portable/README.md

 ## I want to make a custom book/sequence!
 How do I do that?

 First [follow the directions to build your own version](https://github.com/AABoyles/LessWrong-Portable#i-want-to-make-my-own-version-what-should-i-do).
-Once you get to the build step, instead of building one of the available options, copy the default build meta file to a version named for your own sequence/book.
+Once you get to the build step (i.e. `nodejs build.js <whatever>`), instead of building one of the available options, copy the default build meta file to a version named for your own sequence/book.

 Say, for example, I want to create a book using some LessWrong posts on meditation.
-(Note to self: actually go do this.)
+(Note to self: actually do this.)
 Here's what I'd do:

 ```bash
 cp meta/default.json meta/meditation.json